bodymindarts/delmo/README.md

 ## Example

-An example test suite is configures in `example/webapp/delmo.yml` and can be executed from the repo root via:
+An example test suite is configured in `example/webapp/delmo.yml` and can be executed from the repo root via:
 ```
 delmo -f example/webapp/delmo.yml
 ```